posted April 07, 2017

-The center includes an exhibit, where visitors can access the John P. Murtha Congressional Papers, a collection of Murtha’s personal documents donated to Pitt by his foundation, an Assembly Hall, Veteran’s Lounge, offices, and a mixed reality display of a virtual Rep. Murtha at his desk.
+The center includes an exhibit in which visitors may access the John P. Murtha Congressional Papers, a collection of Mr. Murtha’s personal documents donated to Pitt by his foundation, an Assembly Hall, Veteran’s Lounge, offices, and a mixed-reality display of a virtual Rep. Murtha at his desk.
 The technology was designed by Concurrent Technologies through Microsoft HoloLens.

 The center will also host public lectures, symposiums, debates, and guest lecturers.

 The University of Pittsburgh at Johnstown is marking its 90th anniversary well as the 50th year of the campus in its Richland Township location.
 Pitt-Johnstown was founded in 1927 and is the first and largest regional campus of the University of Pittsburgh.
 Pitt-Johnstown is recognized by the Princeton Review as a “Best in the Northeast” college, by G.I.
 Jobs as a “Military Friendly School,” and by Pennsylvania Business Central as a "Top 100 Organization.”
 The distinctive combination of Pitt-Johnstown’s people, programs, and place results in exceptional performance in preparing students for career and professional success.
 Pitt-Johnstown is the regional leader, educating for success in the Real World.